I‘m sure you’ll agree with me:

 For an ultimate guide like the ones that Search Engine Journal or Moz has written, you could expect to spend 20 to 40 hours just writing the content, if not more.

-This doesn’t include the hours required to complete the other tasks that go into writing such a piece of work like research, formatting, editing and sourcing visual elements like images or videos.
+This doesn’t include the hours required to complete the other tasks that go into writing such a piece of work as research, formatting, editing, and sourcing visual elements like images or videos.

 The content itself has to be comprehensive and must indicate your subject matter expertise.

 To make your content stand out, you need to publish a type of content that your readers cannot find elsewhere.

 Your guide must also be entertaining, so your readers not only learn something from it (and read it to the end) but happily share it with their network.

 If you’re committed to dedicating the time and process to craft an ultimate guide, remember that the SEO best practices still apply: